MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Discussion

 \subsection{The role of galaxy-absorber clustering}

 The stacked spectral profile for the complete sample is mainly shaped by the velocity distribution of the \lya\ absorbers with respect to the host galaxies.
-As the width of the velocity distribution is expected to be contributed mainly by the random errors on redshift (and any peculiar velocity of the absorbers), Gaussian is a reasonable choice to model the stacked profile.
-However, the left-top panel of Fig.~\ref{fig:width_sim} shows that a single-component Gaussian cannot explain the median stacked \lya\ line for the full sample.
-Two distinct Gaussian components with $\sigma$ values of $98.4\pm5.1$ and $270.2\pm12.0$~\kms\ are required to adequately explain the entire profile.
+If the width of the velocity distribution is mainly determined by the random redshift errors, a Gaussian is a reasonable choice to model the stacked profile.
+However, the left-top panel of Fig.~\ref{fig:width_sim} shows that a single-component Gaussian cannot explain the observed median stacked flux profile of \lya\ absorption for the full sample.
+Two distinct Gaussian components with $\sigma$ values of $114.9\pm6.5$ and $341.7\pm26.0$~\kms\ are required to adequately explain the entire profile.
 The narrower and stronger Gaussian component likely arises from the \lya\ absorbers originating in galactic halos (CGM).
 The origin of the shallow and wider Gaussian component, however, can be more complex.
-It can arise from weak and broad individual \lya\ absorption associated with galactic halos (i.e., so called broad \lya\ absorbers (BLAs) buried in the noise of individual spectra).
+It can arise from weak and broad individual \lya\ absorption associated with galactic halos (i.e., so-called broad \lya\ absorbers (BLAs) buried in the noise of individual spectra).
 Another possible origin is the narrow and loosely correlated \lya\ absorbers likely arising from the large-scale structures tracing the same overdensities as the galaxies.

 The large-scale clustering between galaxies and \lya\ absorbers has been characterized in the literature \citep[see e.g.,][]{Chen_2005,Tejos_14,Wilde_2021,Borthakur_2022}.
 The galaxy-absorber two-point correlation function can be parameterized as: